Chemical and Petroleum Engineering

 Three letters of recommendation

 GRE scores (school code 6871)

-TOEFL, PTE, or IELTS-Academic scores (international students)
+TOEFL, PTE, or IELTS-Academic scores (non-native English speakers only)

 The following documents are required only after a student has been admitted:

 - Financial Statement (International students only if no department funding offer)

 - One (1) Official Transcript sent directly from the applicant’s university to the University of Kansas

 - Program Codes – 1001 (Chemical), 1611 (Petroleum)

 - Program Code – 64